marodrigues20/udemy_java/Kafka-Streams-With-Spring-Cloud-Stream/Kafka-Stream-Examples/jsonposfanout/readme.md

 ## 18. Processing JSON Message Stream

+### This Project
+    - It will consume "pos-topic" topic published by jsonposgen java project.
+    - It will publish message in the topics "loyalty-topic" and "hadoop-sink-topic"

 ### This Application Consume a JSON and Send Avro object

     - Have a look in application yaml file.
 You are going to see just producer section been defined.